Offshore Catering

 Concluding Remarks

 Generally, the symptoms and severity of food poisoning can vary, depending on the bacteria or virus that has contaminated the food.
-Regardless, prevention is always better than cure.

-In conclusion, there are six tenets to breaking the chain of food poisoning at offshore establishments:
+There are six tenets to breaking the chain of food poisoning at offshore establishments:

 • Safe food shipping using certified reefer containers.